-3.6 The Designated Safeguarding Leads are senior members of staff, from the leadership team who take lead responsibility for safeguarding and child protection within our school.
-The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education'.

-3.7 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded in writing and given to the DSL.

-3.8 During term time the Senior DSL and or a Deputy DSL will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and/or any other relevant media.

-3.9 The DSLs at The Pinetree School will represent our school at child protection conferences and core group meetings.
-Through appropriate training, knowledge and experience our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children.

-3.10 The DSLs will maintain records and child protection files ensuring that they are kept confidential and stored securely (see section 7 for more information.)

-3.11 The DSLs are responsible for ensuring that all staff members and volunteers are aware of our policy and the procedure they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained within the school to the agreed school's safeguarding training package provided by Children's Services.

-3.12 The DSLs will obtain details of the Local Authority Personal Advisor appointed to guide and support a child who is a care leaver.

-3.13 The DSLs will work with the Executive Headteacher and other Senior DSLs to lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement.

-3.14 This will include understanding their academic progress and attainment and maintaining a culture of high aspirations for this cohort and supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential.
+- 3.6 The Designated Safeguarding Lead is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
+The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education'. - 3.7The DSL will provide advice and support to other staff on child welfare and child protection matters.
+Any concern for a child's safety or welfare will be recorded in writing and given to the DSL. - 3.8 During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and/or any other relevant media. - 3.9 The DSL at Fakenham Primary Federation will represent our school at child protection conferences and core group meetings.
+Through appropriate training, knowledge and experience our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10 The DSL will maintain records and child protection files ensuring that they are kept confidential and stored securely (see section 7 for more information.) - 3.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedure they need to follow.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained within the school to the agreed school's safeguarding training package provided by Children's Services. - 3.12 The DSL will obtain details of the Local Authority Personal Advisor appointed to guide and support a child who is a care leaver. - 3.13 The DSL(s) will work with the headteacher and senior leaders, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement. - 3.14 This will include understanding their academic progress and attainment and maintaining a culture of high aspirations for this cohort and supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential.